-This subject has been causing confusion ever since VAT was introduced in the UK in 1973.
+This subject has been causing confusion ever since VAT was introduced in the UK.
 There are a number of issues to consider.

 Another helpful way of deciding the correct treatment is to ask: to whom is the relevant supply made, which is subsequently recharged?
 Is it to the person making the recharge, or to the ultimate customer?